 His entrepreneurial streak has also seen him involved with UC’s student community.
 Ron is currently a Student Representative in the UCSA, and has also created his own club supporting fellow students.

 ‘The best part of UC is the club culture on campus.
 In my time at UC, I really wanted to help international students who felt very isolated moving to another country.
 Hence, I founded a club called University of Canterbury Global Society.
-We had huge, HUGE support from the UC Student Success team, Disability Resources Service, UC Careers, and UCSA.
+We had huge, HUGE support from the UC Student Success team, Equity & Disability Service, UC Careers, and UCSA.

 ‘The club was a success and now it has more than 300 members!
 I’ve really enjoyed bringing different cultures together.
 UCGS’s objective was to bring international and domestic students together and we did just that.’